Looking forward to making the most of this beautiful city? There's so much to see and do in Edinburgh as well as starting your student journey.

 Believe it or not, Edinburgh has been known to get warm and (dare we say) hot on occasion.
 With the weather on side, there are a few perfect picnic spots that you might struggle to believe are part of the capital.

 The Meadows, Holyrood Park and Princes Street Gardens are all beautiful green spaces where you can chill out and catch up on some reading.
 If a beach is more your scene, hop on a bus and discover the two-mile stretch of white sand at Portobello.

-If you’re already over 18, why not hang around until the sun goes down and scope out some of the places you will no doubt visit during Freshers’ Week?
+If you’re already over 18, why not hang around until the sun goes down and scope out some of the places that will no doubt become your favourite haunts?

 Cowgate and the surrounding streets have some of the most popular and reasonably priced clubs and bars to be found in the city centre.
-Key venues include Pilgrim, The Hive, Sneaky Pete’s, Bannermans and The Three Sisters.
+Key venues that are worth checking out are Pilgrim Bar, Sneaky Pete’s, Bannermans and our Student Union at The Three Sisters

-No visitor’s guide to Edinburgh would be complete without mention of the Castle - take a stroll up the Royal Mile and Castle Hill to find the gates.
+No visitor’s guide to our city would be complete without mention of Edinburgh Castle - take a stroll up the Royal Mile and Castle Hill to find the gates.
 Inside, you can view the Honours (Crown Jewels) of Scotland, the One O’Clock Gun and the Stone of Destiny.